• Skip to primary navigation

 Young Walnut Leaves

-The most important thing when harvesting walnut leaves is to make sure that you're harvesting young, meristematic leaves from the very tip of the branches.
+Yes walnut leaves.
+The most important thing when harvesting walnut leaves is to make sure that you're harvesting young, meristematic leaves.
 When you rub them, the leaves should give off a similar aroma to the green nuts.
-Older leaves won't have an aroma, or it will be near-unnoticeable.
+Older leaves won't have an aroma.
+I might add 10-15 leaves to a batch of wine.

 The finished product is rich and complex.
 There's more noticeable tannins in vin de noix than nocino as it's made with red wine, but as they age, they'll round out a bit, giving it notes of leather, cherry wood, and tobacco.